πŸ•ŠοΈCEASEFIRE: Iran War Day 40 β€” 2-Week Pause Announced β€”Live Tracker β†’

 The Cost: $14.3 Billion and Counting

-Syria represents the new model of American warfare: relatively cheap in dollars, catastrophic in consequences, and indefinite in duration.
-No declaration of war, no defined mission, no exit criteria.
-Just an open-ended commitment justified by a 2001 law passed to fight an entirely different enemy.
+Syria is the new model of American warfare: relatively cheap in dollars, catastrophic in consequences, and indefinite in duration.
+No declaration of war, no defined mission, no exit.
+Just an open-ended commitment justified by a 2001 law passed for an entirely different enemy.

 CategoryAmount